Ted Kennedy: Obama, illness

 On September 26, 2008, Kennedy suffered a mild seizure while at home in Hyannis Port; he immediately went to the hospital, was examined and released later that same day.
 Doctors believed that a change in his medication triggered the seizure.
 Kennedy relocated to Florida for the winter; he continued his treatments, did a lot of sailing, and stayed in touch with legislative matters via telephone.
 In his absence, many senators wore blue "Tedstrong" bracelets.

 On January 20, 2009, Kennedy attended Barack Obama's presidential inauguration, but then suffered a seizure at the luncheon immediately afterwards.
-He was taken by wheelchair from the Capitol building and then by ambulance to Washington Hospital Center.
+He was taken by ambulance to MedStar Washington Hospital Center.

 Doctors attributed the episode to "simple fatigue".
 He was released from the hospital the following morning, and he returned to his home in Washington, D.C.

 When the 111th Congress began, Kennedy dropped his spot on the Senate Judiciary Committee to focus all his attentions on national health care issues, which he regarded as "the cause of my life".

 He saw the characteristics of the Obama administration and the Democratic majorities in Congress as representing the third and best great chance for universal health care, following the lost 1971 Nixon and 1993 Clinton opportunities, and as his last big legislative battle.

 Kennedy made another surprise appearance in the Senate to break a Republican filibuster against the Obama stimulus package.
 When spring arrived, Kennedy appeared on Capitol Hill more frequently, although staffers often did not announce his attendance at committee meetings until they were sure Kennedy was well enough to appear.
 On March 4, 2009, Prime Minister of the United Kingdom Gordon Brown announced that Kennedy had been granted an honorary knighthood by Queen Elizabeth II for his work in the Northern Ireland peace process, and for his contribution to UK–US relations, although the move caused some controversy in the UK due to his connections with Gerry Adams of the Irish republican political party Sinn Féin.
 Later in March, a bill reauthorizing and expanding the AmeriCorps program was renamed the Edward M. Kennedy Serve America Act by Senator Hatch in Kennedy's honor.
 Kennedy threw the ceremonial first pitch at Fenway Park before the Boston Red Sox season opener in April, echoing what his grandfather "Honey Fitz" – a member of the Royal Rooters – had done to open the park in 1912.

 Even when his illness prevented him from being a major factor in health plan deliberations, his symbolic presence still made him one of the key senators involved.